allybarbaro/arthurbarbaroexarlavelle_env872_eda_finalproject/README.md

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

 ## Scripts and code
+Wrangling Code:
+- initial_census_wrangling_code: code for initial census data wrangling
+- census_FEMA_wrangling: code for further census wrangling, FEMA wrangling, and combination of two.
+Creation of spatial dataframes.

+Analysis Code:
+- additional_maps_code: code for additoinal maps final report could use.
+- graph_creation_code: code for creation of all charts and graphs in analysis.
+- correlation_tests_code: code for statistical analysis and data visualizations.

 <list any software scripts/code contained in the repository and a description of their purpose.>